ian-pan/ian-pan.github.io/index.md

-<font color="#ddd4bc" >show that solar loan borrowers are 20.8 percent less likely to be delinquent if the sunshine duration is one standard deviation longer in the week of repayment deadline. </font>
+<font color="#ddd4bc" > We show that solar loan borrowers are 20.8 percent less likely to be delinquent if the sunshine duration is one standard deviation longer in the week of repayment deadline. </font>